umputun/tg-spam/README.md

 It also has an example of [docker-compose.yml](https://github.com/umputun/tg-spam/tree/master/updater/docker-compose.yml) to run it as a container side-by-side with the bot.

-## Running tgspam for multiple groups
+## Running tg-spam for multiple groups

 It is not possible to run the bot for multiple groups, as the bot is designed to work with a single group only.
 However, it is possible to run multiple instances of the bot with different tokens and different groups.
 Note: it has to have a token per bot, because TG doesn't allow using the same token for multiple bots at the same time, and such a reuse attempt will prevent the bot from working properly.